coutinhomarco/coutinhomarco/README.md

 Besides that I'm also an Physics student @ UFMG

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/coutinhomarco/">Linkedin</a>
-- Currently I'm learning backend
+- Currently I'm learning Node.js
 - ⚡ What I don't know Give me a couple days 😊

 <div align="center">